DanielStoi/short-projects/README.md

 ## description of some of the projects:

-### tic tac toe
-* can change how much consecutive X's or O's to win
-* can change board size
-* no proper UI, instead text based

 ### maths operation sorting program generator
 * generates a C program that is capable of sorting integers greater or equal to 1, through only math operations(mod,divide,multiply,plus,minus), without any if, while statement or any other conditional operators.
 * however one should note that the size of the program generated grows exponentially as the amount of integers being sorted increases